Last Updated on February 16, 2025

 Before we dive into the technicalities, we want to give you a sense as to what running an Osek Za’ir involves once everything is up and running:

-- You will provide your service / sell your products and use an online invoicing platform such as Sumit or morning to issue receipts whenever you make a sale.
+- You will provide your service / sell your products and issue receipts whenever you make a sale.
+You can use an online invoicing platform such as Sumit or morning to issue receipts easily and track your revenue.

 - Your tax rate and Bituach Leumi rate will begin from your current tax bracket.
 For example, if you are earning 23,000 ILS at your day job, you will pay around 35% income tax and almost 18% Bituach Leumi on your side gig revenue.